NodeJS

 This approach introduces a structured and flexible delay mechanism while leveraging the advantages of asynchronous programming.

-Advantages and Disadvantages of both methods
+Advantages and Disadvantages of setTimeout and setInterval

 Both pausing methods i) setTimeout and ii) setInterval are useful in different contexts.
 Here’s a breakdown of their pros and cons: